EsrafilElahi/alibaba-code-challenge/README.md

 > Sorting function with ability to sort by country name and population

+> Has the ability to search based on Fuzzy Searching

 > The filter function is based on the region which query string stored in the URL and synced